Written by:

 What are the features that make for the best 27-inch gaming monitors?
 Before everything else, your gaming monitor should offer superb image quality.
 With a high native resolution, fast response times, and excellent color accuracy, the best gaming monitors create an immersive experience for fast-paced games.
 If you’re a gamer that’s new to the idea of monitor resolutions, we have a guide on the best resolution for gaming.

 The top 27-inch gaming monitors also feature adaptive sync technology like Nvidia G-Sync compatibility and AMD FreeSync compatibility.
 This functionality syncs the refresh rate on the monitor to your computer’s graphics card for a seamless gaming experience without motion blur or screen tearing.
 Want these same functionalities, but on a bigger monitor?
-If yes, then check out the top-rated 32-inch gaming monitors available now.
+If yes, then check out the best 32-inch monitors available now.

 Many of the best 27-inch gaming displays also offer unique ultrawide configurations with 21:9 aspect ratios or curved screens for more immersion.
 These sleek design choices not only increase functionality and immersion, but they create an edgy aesthetic that appeals to most gamers today.
 For more models that are great for gaming and work, check out our guide to the top-rated computer monitors.